Tanusree1308/salesforce-training/week 1/day1/README.md

 # Day 1: Salesforce CRM Basics
+## 2. Why Companies Use Salesforce
+Salesforce is the global leader in CRM because it offers more than just a database; it offers a complete ecosystem:
+*   **Cloud-First Infrastructure:** No hardware or software installation is required.
+*   **Scalability:** It works for small startups and global enterprises alike.
+*   **Low-Code Innovation:** Tools like **Flow Builder** allow admins to automate complex business processes without writing code.
+*   **Integrated AI:** With **Agentforce**, companies can deploy autonomous AI agents to handle customer inquiries instantly.

 ## 1. What is CRM?
 **CRM (Customer Relationship Management)** is a centralized platform used to manage all company-customer interactions.
 It replaces fragmented tools like spreadsheets and personal inboxes with a single **"Customer 360"** view, ensuring every department sees the same real-time data.